The doors of Francis House are opened to the public twice a year for a glimpse behind the scenes.

 Built in 1991, our home-from-home environment now boasts digital equipment in all of the bedrooms to cater for the growing needs of the children and young people.
 We currently support more than 500 families from across Greater Manchester and in 2014 we opened a further seven bedrooms in Francis Lodge for teenagers and young adults.
 Beautifully furnished family flats within the grounds enable parents and family members to relax close-by whilst their child is lovingly cared for by our hospice team.

-Our next Open Day is on Saturday 2nd November 2019 and we invite anyone wanting to learn more about the care we provide to come along anytime between 10 a.m. and 4 p.m.
+Our next Open Day is on Monday 18th May 2020 and we invite anyone wanting to learn more about the care that we provide, to come along anytime between 10 a.m. and 4 p.m.
 Refreshments and merchandise will also be available to purchase in the hall.

-No children or young people use the Hospice during the Open Days.How to find us
+No children or young people use the Hospice for respite during the Open Days.How to find us

 "This place is full of staff who clearly love what they do.
 Walking around the building it is a lovely friendly and caring place."Darren Proctor, Greatest Hits radio DJ visits Francis House.